-FAST TRACK AND WORKFORCE EDUCATION CLASSES
+FAST-TRACK AND WORKFORCE EDUCATION CLASSES

 The Fast-Track career classes lead to the skills necessary to obtain employment.
 These classes can be completed in a few weeks or a few months.
+Registration fees and material costs are subject to change.